 What’s the difference between filtered and unfiltered honey?

-This is pure, premium honey that has been allowed to naturally granulate under controlled conditions to make a smooth, spreadable textured honey.
-Sue Bee Spun is a registered trademark of Sioux Honey Association Co-op.
+Our Sue Bee® Spun® honey is easily our most preferred product.
+It is pure, premium honey that has been allowed to naturally granulate under controlled conditions to make a smooth, spreadable textured honey.
+If you haven't tried it, we highly recommend it.
+(Sue Bee® Spun® Clover Honey is a registered trademark of Sioux Honey Association Co-op.)

 How do I substitute honey for sugar?

 When substituting honey for granulated sugar in recipes, begin by substituting honey for up to half of the sugar called for in the recipe.
 For baked goods, make sure to reduce the oven temperature by 25°F to prevent overbrowning; reduce any liquid called for by 1/4 cup for each cup of honey used and add 1/2 teaspoon baking soda for each cup of honey used.
 Because of its naturally high fructose content, honey has higher sweetening power than sugar.
 This means you can use less honey than sugar to achieve the desired sweetness.